eremite/notes/rails.md

 # Notes on rails

-## Paste into console to pretend to download all uploaded iamges
+## Paste into console to pretend to download all uploaded images

 ```ruby
 site_path = "http://www.example.com"